-In general, the Company is required to use an estimated annual effective tax rate to measure the income tax expense or benefit recognized in an interim period.
-The estimated annual effective tax rate is revised on a quarterly basis and therefore may be different from the rate used in a prior interim period.
-In addition, certain items included in income tax expense as well as the tax impact of certain items included in pretax income from continuing operations must be treated as discrete items.
+In general, the Company is required to use an estimated annual effective tax rate ("AETR") to measure the income tax expense or benefit recognized on a year to date basis in an interim period.
+In addition, certain items included in income tax expense as well as the tax impact of certain items included in pretax income must be treated as discrete items.
 The income tax expense or benefit associated with these discrete items is fully recognized in the interim period in which the items occur.